-6. Conclusions
+6. CONCLUSIONS

-This study contributes to the analysis of policy narratives, which are understood as the way an environmental problem becomes part of the policy discourse and agenda, by focusing on the topic of soil health.
+This study contributes to the analysis of policy narratives, understood as the way an environmental problem becomes part of the policy discourse and agenda, by looking at the topic of soil health.
 It provides an insight over the integration of the soil health concept, intended as the delivery of a broad set of ES, throughout current EU policy instruments and scientific literature.
-The findings of the narrative review suggest the need for further, more focused investigation.
-Future studies could apply mitigation measures such as narrowing keyword selection to policy incentives most relevant to soils, broadening the range of search engines used, and employing the PRISMA flow for a more systematic review process.
+The findings of this narrative review open up for a further, more careful investigation of incentives for soil ES, to improve the process we suggest some mitigation measures such as narrowing keyword selection to those policy incentives more relevant to soils, broadening search engines, and relying on the PRISMA flow for a systematic review process.